 Career Planning Service (CaPS): The Career Planning Service offers a variety of services for students, including a job posting service and career development workshops.
 In addition, counsellors are available to help you on an individual basis.
 They are located, on the 2rd floor, room 2200 of the William and Mary Brown Building.

-First-Year Coordinator: The First Year Coordinator ensures that your transition into the academic and social life at McGill University is as smooth as possible.
-The Coordinator will act as a resource person for incoming students and parents requiring information related to services available across campus.
-She has established links with areas of the University that offer services to students in order to have all pertinent information in one central location.
-If you wish to contact the First-Year Coordinator, call 514-398-6913 and ask for Leslie Copeland or stop by the William and Mary Brown Building, on the 2nd floor, room 2100 and you will be directed to her office.
-You may contact her by firstyear [at] mcgill [dot] ca (email) .
+Campus Life and Engagement (CL&E): Campus Life and Engagement team ensures that your transition into the academic and social life at McGill University is as smooth as possible.
+They act as a resource for incoming students and parents requiring information related to services available across campus. they have established links with areas of the University that offer services to students in order to have all pertinent information in one central location.
+If you wish to contact CL&E, call 514-398-6913 or stop by the William and Mary Brown Building, on the 3rd floor, room 3100.

 Other resources at McGill